Articles in Palaeobotany /

 C.V.
 Looy et al. (2014): Evidence for coal forest refugia in the seasonally dry Pennsylvanian tropical lowlands of the Illinois Basin, USA.
 PeerJ., 2.

-Eugene Marinus, Department of Biodiversity and Conservation Biology, University of the Western Cape: Ferns in the Carboniferous Period (Powerpoint presentatation).!
+C. Martín-Closas et al. (2018): New palaeobotanical data from Carboniferous Culm deposits constrain the age of the Variscan deformation in the eastern Pyrenees.
+Abstract, Geologica acta, 16: 107-123.
+See also here and there (in PDF).!
 M.P.
 Nelsen et al. (2016): Delayed fungal evolution did not cause the Paleozoic peak in coal production.
 Proceedings of the National Academy of Sciences, 113: 2442-2447.
 See also here.

 C.P.
 Osborne et al.(2004):